venasolutions/bosk/docs/guide.md

 Drivers are free to choose how the initial state is computed: they can supply the initial state themselves, or they can delegate to a downstream driver.
 For example, `MongoDriver` will load the initial state from the database if it's available, and if not, it will delegate to the downstream driver.

-If all of the drivers choose to delegate to their downstream drivers, ultimately the `initialState` method of the bosk's local driver will be called.
+If all drivers choose to delegate to their downstream drivers, ultimately the `initialState` method of the bosk's local driver will be called.
 This method calls the `Bosk` constructor's `DefaultRootFunction` parameter to compute the initial state tree.
 The overall effect of this setup is that the `DefaultRootFunction` parameter is only used if the bosk's driver does not supply the initial state.